 What started off as a trading centre and spice market, still continues today.
 The Muslim culture is still predominant here with the gold-domed Sultan Mosque that everyone rushes to when the call for prayer is announced.

 Shopping can be done at your leisure.
 Scores of foreigners can be spotted too, bargaining for fabrics, inhaling the sweet scents, and taking in the atmosphere.
 With a vast range of Halal restaurants around Arab Street area, deciding where to eat could take some time.
 Here is our guide to some of the best Halal food on the street:

 Photo: Mutton Murtabak

-First up is a local favourite, an Indian-Muslim restaurant situated right across the Sultan mosque, known for its murtabak, nasi biryani, and fish head curry.
-In true cafeteria style, this Halal café does not disappoint when it comes to value for money.
+First up is a local favorite, an Indian-Muslim restaurant situated right across from the Sultan Mosque, known for its murtabak, nasi biryani, and fish head curry.
+In true cafeteria-style, this Halal café does not disappoint when it comes to value for money.

 Just next to Zam Zam is the Victory Restaurant.
 Offers a very similar cuisine to Zam Zam.
 Both are great places to try Murtabak and Biryani.

 Located at the corner of Muscat street and Kandahar Street, it is definitely one of the best places to indulge in Indonesian cuisine.
 Their Beef Rendang is mouthwatering.
 You can also find some traditional Malay dishes as well.

 Not very obvious to spot from the street, this is a small Javanese restaurant that serves delicious dishes like Nasi Kuning, Nasi Campur, Nasi Goreng, etc. Their Kerapuk (Crackers) are really great.
 They serve Cendol as well.